Jobless benefits for new claimants to jump by nearly 50% in Washington state

 But new tax increases aren’t expected because the state’s finances didn’t suffer as much as predicted during the pandemic, said state Sen. Karen Keiser, chair of the Senate Labor, Commerce & Tribal Affairs Committee.

-The unemployment trust fund, which initially was projected to have a $200 million deficit by the end 2021, already has a surplus of $1.9 billion “and it’s growing now … because the high-wage earners and their employers are paying into the trust fund,” Keiser said.
+The unemployment trust fund, which initially was projected to have a $200 million deficit by the end 2021, already has a total of $1.9 billion “and it’s growing now … because the high-wage earners and their employers are paying into the trust fund,” Keiser said.
 “So I think there’s no likelihood that there would be an additional [tax] premium.”

 However, under state law, as the average wage increases, so too does the share of employees’ wages that are subject to unemployment taxes.
 As a result of the average wage increase, employers will be taxed on first $62,500 of each employee’s wages, starting in 2022, compared to $56,500 in 2021.